unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/01_get-started/04_subscribe.md

 ## Plans overview

-As you subscribe to APISpark, you can choose between different base plan levels as defined in our <a href="http://restlet.com/products/apispark/pricing" target="_blan">Pricing page</a>.
+As you subscribe to APISpark, you can choose between different base plan levels as defined in our <a href="http://restlet.com/products/apispark/pricing" target="_blank">Pricing page</a>.
 All levels include an unlimited number of APIs, an entity storage of 100MB, a file storage of 10GB, a bandwidth of 1TB and our best efforts for technical support.
 You can switch to a higher or lower plan at any time.

 ## Select a plan